Why did Queen Elizabeth I have so many Portraits Painted?

 After her mother, Anne Boleyn, had been executed for treason.
 Elizabeth was declared illegitimate.
 Although she had lived away from court at Hatfield Place from the age of three months, the change in status would have been unsettling for the young Elizabeth.

-Jane Seymour, King Henry VIII’s third wife treated her kindly but died shortly after giving birth to the son Henry had longed for, Prince Edward.
+Jane Seymour, King Henry VIII’s third wife treated her kindly, but died in October 1537 shortly after giving birth to the son Henry had longed for, Prince Edward.
 The next six years saw Elizabeth virtually forgotten at Hatfield Place but she would have been aware that her father had divorced his fourth wife and executed his fifth.

 Katherine Parr, her father’s sixth wife had taken an interest in Henry’s children and oversaw Elizabeth’s education.
 After Henry VIII’s death in 1547, Elizabeth had gone to live with Katherine Parr who had married Thomas Seymour.